-Operational Activity Lead CATALYST PROJECT ACTIVITIES CP1.1 South East Queensland City Deal CP1.1.1 Continue to represent Council's interests on the South East Queensland City Deal and advocate for long term infrastructure investment to realise social and economic benefits for Redlands Coast.
-Advocacy, Major Projects and Economic Development Continue to contribute through regional collaboration initiatives and targeted advocacy, including participation in the Council of Mayors (SEQ) 2032 Regional Working Group.
-Development b) Facilitate Redlands Coast 2032 Legacy Working Group and participate in local government working groups to promote collaborative economic outcomes and ensure the city benefits from opportunities arising from the Brisbane 2032 Olympic and Paralympic Games.
+CATALYST PROJECT ACTIVITIES CP1.1 South East Queensland City Deal CP1.1.1 Continue to represent Council's interests on the South East Queensland City Deal and advocate for long term infrastructure investment to realise social and economic benefits for Redlands Coast.
+Advocacy, Major Projects and Economic Development a) Continue to contribute through regional collaboration initiatives and targeted advocacy, including participation in the Council of Mayors (SEQ) 2032 Regional Working Group.
+Development b) Continue to facilitate the Redlands Coast 2032 Legacy Working Group and participate in external working groups to promote collaborative economic outcomes and ensure the city benefits from opportunities arising from the Brisbane 2032 Olympic and Paralympic Games.
 CP1.2 Smart and Connected City Strategy CP1.2.1 Continue to engage with key stakeholders on smart city opportunities.
-Economic Embed opportunities for smart city solutions in planning for major projects and precincts.
-Development and Partnerships CP1.3 Community Engagement CP1.3.1 Strengthen Council's internal capacity in planning, delivering and assessing community engagement to provide insights based on data.
-Communication, Engagement and Tourism Train internal engagement and technical officers in the International Association for Public Participation (IAP2) methodology and implement a broad range of engagement methods. b) Finalise and implement Council's Community Engagement Framework.
-2021-2026 KEY INITIATIVE ACTIVITIES KI1.1 Key Initiative 1 KI1.1.1 Improve community access to information on Redland City's catalyst projects.
-Communication, a) Co-locate the Visitor Information Centre with a new Major Project Hub.
-Engagement and Tourism KI1.2 Key Initiative 2 KI1.2.1 Deliver innovative communications to inform the Redlands Coast community about Council programs, initiatives and events.
-Communication, Engagement and Tourism a) Commence redevelopment of Council's corporate website. b) Explore options for digitisation of current print publications.
-Pilot new corporate communication activities to increase awareness around Council operations and services.
+Economic Development and Support development of the SEQ Smart Region Digital Plan and related opportunities for collaboration and innovation.
+Partnerships CP1.3 Community Engagement CP1.3.1 Strengthen Council's internal community engagement capacity by embedding the new Community Engagement Framework.
+Communication, Engagement and Tourism a) Undertake an internal community engagement roadshow to educate Council officers on Council's Community Engagement Policy and Framework. louism 2021-2026 KEY INITIATIVES KI1.1 Key Initiative 1 KI1.1.1 Engage the community to inform the development of Council's new five-year Corporate Plan.
+Communication, Engagement and Tourism a) Implement Corporate Plan 2026-2031 community engagement using a broad range of face-to-face and digital engagement methods.
+Iounsin b) Close the loop with participants by publishing a community engagement report that documents what Council heard through the engagement process, and how that has influenced the Corporate Plan.